 Visa-Free Entry to Argentina for Certain Nationals

-Argentina now permits nationals of China and the Dominican Republic to enter the country without an Argentine consular visa or Electronic Travel Authorization (AVE), provided they hold a valid U.S. tourism or business visa.
+Nationals of China and the Dominican Republic are now permitted to enter Argentina without an Argentine consular visa or Electronic Travel Authorization (AVE), on the condition that they hold a valid U.S. tourism or business visa.

-Previously, travelers from these countries were required to obtain an Argentine visa through a consulate, or an AVE if eligible.
+Travelers from the two countries had previously been required to obtain an Argentine visa through a consulate, or an AVE if eligible.

-Under the new policy, Dominican nationals may enter Argentina visa-free strictly for tourism, with a maximum stay of up to 90 days.
+Under this policy, Dominican nationals can enter Argentina without a visa strictly for tourism and with a maximum stay of up to 90 days.

 Chinese nationals qualify for both tourism and business travel, with an initial stay of up to 30 days.